 Singapore has tweaked its vaccination strategy to protect more residents faster and has taken the decision to stretch the gap between the two doses up to eight weeks which would maximize vaccine coverage without impacting the overall immune response.

 People can get vaccinated by registering at the Ministry of Health’s website, where the complete list of vaccination centers is provided.
 They can pick the vaccination centers provided the slots are available since there is a huge demand for COVID-19 vaccinations with limited supplies in Singapore.

 To promote vaccination for seniors above the age of 60 years, a special amendment has been made allowing them to not require any registration or advance booking to get vaccinated.
-Seniors in this age group can simply walk in into any vaccination center and receive their COVID-19 vaccine.
+Seniors in this age group can simply walk-in into any vaccination center and receive their COVID-19 vaccine.

-For other age groups, the prior booking will be required from the vaccination sites to ensure efficiency and minimize wait times.
+For other age groups, prior booking will be required from the vaccination sites to ensure efficiency and minimize wait times.
 Once registered, people will receive an SMS with a personalized URL allowing them to book their appointments online.
 Registrants will receive SMS as soon as the slots are available, which usually happen within few days of registration.

 How much does the COVID vaccine cost?